sunfounder/raspad3/docs/source/quick_user_guide.rst

 Power on the RasPad
 ------------------------

-Now, insert the SD card firmly.
+Insert the micro-SD card into the SD port of the RasPad, then press the power button.

 .. warning::

-  The card slot is set on the back cover and it’s in snap style.
-Therefore before opening or closing the back cover, you need to take out the microSD card to avoid damaging your microSD card and the internal button board.
+  The SD card slot is a snap-in style attached to the back cover.
+Before removing or replacing the back cover, remove the micro-SD card to avoid damaging the micro-SD card and the RasPad's internal button board.

 .. image:: img/assembling18.png
   :width: 600